 Lavender plants contain very potent essential oils that repel pests, including mosquitoes.
 You can also add lavender essential oil or dried lavender plants to the fire to control mosquitoes.

 Lavender’s ability to repel mosquitoes and insects has been used for years.
 Lavender is one of those plants that rarely die, if at all.

 Rosemary smells of solid wood and fragrant herbs that mainly repel mosquitoes.
-It can be grown in pots to keep mosquitoes away and can get added to a regular fire pit in the summer.

 Burn The Basil